 Audubon Christmas Bird Count

-The Birds Committee organizes the Ottawa contribution to the annual Audubon Christmas Bird Count.
+Photograph of birders pointing to a bird during a CBC The Birds Committee organizes the Ottawa contribution to the annual coordinated by Birds Canada.

-A record high was also established for American Crow (the most abundant species on the count) with a roost estimated at 30,000.
+As usual, the most abundant bird was American Crow producing a record-high roost count of 31,602.
 Thanks to Aaron Hywarren, Jamie Spence, and Marcel Gahbauer for their efforts counting crows.

-Peregrine Falcon, Snowy Owl, and Winter Wren were observed during the count week but not on the count day itself.
+Snowy Owl, Long-eared Owl, Short-eared Owl, Red-bellied Woodpecker, Red-winged Blackbird and Rusty Blackbird were observed during the count week but not on the count day itself.

 The Ottawa-Gatineau Christmas Bird Count is a joint effort of the Ottawa Field-Naturalists’ Club (OFNC) and the Club des ornithologues de l’Outaouais (COO).
 My thanks to the participants, the sector leaders, and especially my co-compiler, Daniel Toussaint of the COO.